awcodify/sysctlid/_posts/2022-12-09-performance-engineering-by-chatgpt.md

 ---
 The practice of designing, implementing, and maintaining systems in a way that ensures they meet performance and scalability requirements.
 <!--more-->
-# Performance Engineering Definition by ChatGPT

-Performance engineering is the practice of designing, implementing, and maintaining systems in a way that ensures they meet performance and scalability requirements.
+<span class="dropcap">P</span>erformance engineering is the practice of designing, implementing, and maintaining systems in a way that ensures they meet performance and scalability requirements.
 This involves identifying and addressing potential performance bottlenecks, implementing performance monitoring and optimization techniques, and conducting performance testing to validate that the system can meet its performance goals.

 Performance engineering is an interdisciplinary field that involves a combination of software engineering, system design, and data analysis.
 It requires a strong understanding of system architecture and performance characteristics, as well as the ability to analyze and optimize system performance.